cherenkov-plenoscope/triangle_mesh_io/README.rst

 Formats
 *******

-``triangle_mesh_io`` has only limited features to convert between mesh-formats.
+``triangle_mesh_io`` has only limited features to convert between mesh formats.
 The formats are very different and the amount of information is roughly:
 ``obj >> off >> stl``.
-Thus the python-dicts for the individual formats are not the same.
-Each dict-format follows its corresponding file-format.
+Thus the python dicts for the individual formats are not the same.
+Each dict-format follows its corresponding file format.

 +--------------------------+------------+------------+------------+